Introduction to the Basic Cash Flow Statement

 |Ending cash balance||16,000|

 As an example, the annual report for Apple shows a typical cash flow statement layout.

-The basic cash flow statement sets out to show what cash was paid or received during the period.
+The basic cash flow statement sets out to show cash movements during the accounting period.

 The cash flow statement is split into three sections, operating activities, investing activities, and financing activities.
 Each section deals with a particular type of cash flow as follows: